-1. Turn on and set up the microscope as you had it at the end of Task 5 on day 1 (page 15), i.e., with the 100× objective lens in position, focused on cells.
+Turn on and set up the microscope with the 100× objective lens in position, focused on cells.
 Don't forget the immersion oil.
 Return the objective iris ring to fully open so that the NA is 1.25.
 Using the green fluorescence excitation setting on the fluorescence filter cube selector (position G), scan around until you find some fine structures in a cell or cells.
 What you want to find is a region with the finest structures that you can see, particularly if the structures run together at some point.
 Spots or fine linear elements work well.
 You can find suitable areas with either green excitation (for actin) or blue excitation (for microtubules).
 Don't forget to turn off the fluorescence when you have found the area you want to use.
 The fluorescence of the sample will decrease in proportion to the length of and brightness of the illumination light.
 This is called photobleaching.

 - 2. Quickly check the focus and exposure with the camera.
 You want to have the fine structures that you are examining to be reasonably exposed.
 You may need to overexpose some of the brighter areas in the field of view to do that. - 3.
 As in part 3 of Task 2 on page 39, take a series of images at NA 0.5, 0.875, and 1.25 and save them.
 For this task, adjust the exposure time as needed to maintain the overall brightness similar for each image.
 Here, be careful to keep the focus fixed, so if you bump the cells while changing the objective iris, either find a new area and start over or carefully tweak the focus to keep the fine structure in focus.
 This may not be easy at the lower NA values because the resolution of the microscope is degraded. - 4.
 You will look at difference in resolvability of the two close dots in your lab report.
-Do you see evidence of the bright and dark Airy disk rings like those in Figure 9?
+Do you see evidence of the bright and dark Airy disk rings like those in Figure 10?